SOMERSET BEEKEEPERS' ASSOCIATION

 • We support the work of Dr Pete Kennedy and his colleagues at the University of Exeter who is working on a number of research projects.

-• We continue to raise awareness of the threat Asian hornets pose to honeybees, other insects and the environment with the media, public, Somerset’s MPs and councils.
+• We continue to raise awareness of the threat Asian hornets pose to honey bees, other insects and the environment with the media, public, Somerset’s MPs and councils.

 Picture